A film by Richard Widick

 With my cameras turned on, I returned to COP 18 in Doha, Qatar 2012, COP 19 in Warsaw, Poland 2013, and COP 20 in Lima, Peru 2014—each time again representing the University of California as an official UN Observer Delegate from Civil Society.

-What follows on this page is the near-final fruit of that labor—whereas the final fruit will be a full length documentary film featuring additional material to be filmed at the Paris climate conference, November 30 – December 11, 2015.
+What follows on this page is the near-final fruit of that labor—whereas the final fruit will be a full length documentary film featuring additional material to filmed at the Paris climate conference, November 30 – December 11, 2015 and the Marrakech climate conference in November 2016.

-This page will host the embedded film clips and provide detailed film production, theory, methodology and ethnographic notes intended to enrich the viewer’s experience and understanding of the video documents.
+This page hosts the first cut of the film (linked to the image above), which I released on October 9, 2015.
+Scrolling down you will find detailed film production, theory, methodology and ethnographic notes intended to enrich the viewer’s experience and understanding of the video documents.

 SEGMENT #1 – Opening sound and titles frame the scene: